taksaru/Game-Guides/Final Fantasy/X-2/Chapter1.md

 * Mission start
 * "Of course I remember!"
 * "Sure I do"
-* Mega Phoenix down East junction after Goon Fight
-* Phoenix Down after second Goon fight
 * "You bet I do"
 * Great Hall Treasures
-  * Remedy
-  * 2 Remedies
-  * Ether
-  * Elixir
-  * Hi-Potion
-  * Phoenix Down
-* Is that you, Isaaru?
+* "Is that you, Isaaru?"
   * Heart Reborn Garment Grid
 * Boss Fight
   * Sphere Fragment